 But they are delicious enough to enjoy as a side dish all on their own.

-One of my favorite dinners, this Balsamic Roast is delicious paired with today’s potato recipe.
-Slow Cooker Balsamic Shredded Beef is perfect when you crave comfort food but don’t want to turn on the oven!
+- One of my favorite dinners, Slow Cooker Balsamic Shredded Beef is perfect when you crave comfort food but don’t want to turn on the oven!

-Whip up a batch of these Crockpot Meatballs for an easy weeknight dinner.
-Serve with today’s potatoes and a side salad!
+- Whip up a batch of these Crockpot Meatballs for an easy weeknight dinner.
+Serve with today’s potatoes, dinner rolls, and a side salad!

 - Pork Chops with Mushroom Gravy